-For each solution, we assume the enterprise maintains current Microsoft Software Assurance on the Microsoft Windows Server software and Microsoft Exchange software and that their licensing allows them to migrate the software between servers.
+For each solution, we assume the enterprise maintains current Microsoft Software Assurance on the Windows Server software and that their licensing allows them to migrate the software between servers.
 We also assume they can renew the Software Assurance agreements for the three years in this analysis.